 The hospital’s revenue cycle management process has been affected by several healthcare regulations.

 The HITECHI Act, for instance, provides that eligible healthcare institutions receive financial incentives through Medicaid and Medicare programs.
-The incentive cushions their investment in health IT such as EHRs that would eventually see their RCM get better.
+The incentive cushions their investment in health IT such as EHRs that would eventually see their Revenue Cycle Management get better.

 Many providers have moved to take advantage of this IT incentive program.
 This will help them transition to an integrated patient accounting and EHR.
 Besides, it will have a considerable impact on hospital revenue cycle management, according to the Healthcare Information and Management Systems Society (HIMSS).
 New accounting systems that include changes in registration and scheduling can affect preauthorization procedures.